martincf/lightbox/_posts/2017-07-12-darkroom-subscription.md

 Therefore, I've decided on a different model for others to hire out the darkroom; a model which is closer to an online service subscription.

-## Monthly subscriptions
+## Membership
-I like the idea of a subscription model in much the same way you'd pay for [Netflix](http://www.netflix.com) or [Spotify](http://www.spotify.com).
+I like the idea of a membership model in much the same way you'd pay for [Netflix](http://www.netflix.com) or [Spotify](http://www.spotify.com) subscriptions.
 It's convenient for the user because they get access to a wider choice at a lower price.
 Local video store versus Netflix?
 We know the winner.
 Radio station versus Spotify?
 Check out Spotify's latest valuation ([it's $13bn](http://www.reuters.com/article/us-spotify-ipo-idUSKBN18821T), very close to the value of the global music industry in total!)
 Basically, subscriptions can work.

 ### How does this benefit you?
-Back down to earth and the darkroom: with a subscription model, the wider choice and lower price will be more sessions for less money. **To be precise, I've decided to offer four sessions per month for the price of just over one session in the original model, £20 per month.** Which equates to £5 per session in the standard way of charging; or, 16 hours of darkroom use per month at £1.25 per hour (beat that, Max Spielmann!)
+Back down to earth and the darkroom: with a membership model, the wider choice and lower price will be more sessions for less money. **To be precise, I've decided to offer four sessions per month for the price of just over one session in the original model, £20 per month.** Which equates to £5 per 4 hour session in the standard way of charging; or, 16 hours of darkroom use per month at £1.25 per hour (beat that, Max Spielmann!)

+If you're willing to commit to an annual membership, I'm happy to make it £15 per month.

-#### Who's the subscription good for?
+#### Who's the membership scheme good for?
 Anyone wanting to spend some quality time developing and/or printing their own work to a high standard.
 And equally, someone who would like to invest in a local initiative that can develop into a community around traditional photography.

-#### Who's the subscription not good for?
+#### Who's the membership scheme not good for?
 People who only want to try darkroom developing or printing just the once.
 If you are looking to just give it a go, once, I'll be running the occasional [weekend workshop](/learn), which is a great way to dabble in darkroom techniques without too much commitment.

 ## How will this benefit Lightbox?

-First and foremost, only a limited number of subscriptions will be available per month (I'm currently thinking a total of 10 users per month).
-This means Lightbox only needs to find 10 users per month.
-Ideally, regulars will sign-up longer than just one month, but we'll see how it goes first.
+First and foremost, only a limited number of sessions will be available per month (I'm currently thinking a total of 10 members per month maximum).
+Ideally, members will sign-up longer than just one month, but we'll see how it goes first.

-Over time, I'd like to think the more regular users will form into a group of artists and photographers who maybe interested in exhibiting their work, talking and attending events about photography (we are located in the wonderful Arts Centre West Kirby after all), and gelling together as a community under Lightbox, however formal or informal that may be.
+Over time, I'd like to think the more regular users will form into a membership group of artists and photographers who are interested in exhibiting their work, talking and attending events about art and photography (we are located in the wonderful Arts Centre West Kirby after all), and gelling together as a community under Lightbox, however formal or informal that may be.
 Of course, if you just want to develop, print, and be done, that's also fine!

 (Concerning talks, I'll publish more later, but there's plenty of ideas floating around about guest speakers and topics.)